nevrome/mobest/README.md

 # mobest

-This R package provides types and functions for spatiotemporal interpolation of human genetic ancestry components and a derived measure for **mob**ility **est**imation.
-The workflow in version 1.0 was specifically developed to support this research compendium:
+This R package provides types and functions for spatiotemporal interpolation of human genetic ancestry components, similarity search and the calculation of a derived measure for **mob**ility **est**imation.
+The workflow in version X.X.X was specifically developed to support this research compendium:
 <https://github.com/nevrome/mobest.analysis.2022>.

 0.  `mobest` assumes you have a set of genetic samples with spatial (two